FREQUENTLY ASKED QUESTIONS

 Who may apply?

 The Participatory Arts Certification Program and individual modules are for any individual who desires more knowledge and experience of her/his own body and how one's self can be more fully expressive.
 Moving On Center is committed to making this program available to a diverse population and encourages people of all cultural, racial, social and sexual orientations to apply.
 Having a background in dance, bodywork, or the arts is not a requirement.
 Desire and interest in the body, moving arts, and interactive experiential learning are aspects that we look for in our applicant candidates.
+Return to top

+Can I just take one or two modules?
+Will I still get a certificate?
 In order to receive the Participatory Arts Certification one must complete all of the requirements for the Certification program, which are described here on our Participatory Arts Information page.

 However, a student may simply take one or two modules if they are not interested in receiving the complete Participatory Arts Certification.
 Students will receive a certificate signifying the completion of each individual module.